Savoury Scrolls

 • Rub together the butter, flour and salt.

-• Pour in the milk and mix with a knife until it forms a soft ball.
+• Pour in the milk and mix with a knife or dough whisk until it forms a soft ball.

 • Tip out onto a floured surface.